NileshGule/pd-tech-fest-2019/README.md

 - [Powershell](Powersehll)

-Contains the helper Poweshell scripts to provision AKS cluster, to proxy into the Kubernetes control plane, to delete the resource group, to deploy the application and also to delete the application.
+Contains the helper Powershell scripts to provision AKS cluster, to proxy into the Kubernetes control plane, to delete the resource group, to deploy the application and also to delete the application.

 - [k8s](k8s)

-Contains Kubernetes manifest files for deploying the Producer and Consumer components to the Kubernetes cluster.
+Contains Kubernetes manifest files for deploying the Producer, Consumer and the Autoscalar components to the Kubernetes cluster.

 - [helm](helm)

 Contains the Helm RBAC enabling yaml file which add the Cluster Role Binding for RBAC enabled Kubernetes cluster.
+This was required before Helm 3.0 for the Tiller service.With helm 3.0, Tiller is no longer required.

 ---